tinymce/tinymce-docs/mobile-beta.md

 ### Configuring the Plugins

-The plugins supported by mobile are currently limited to the most used core editor capabilities, and the [autosave]({{ site.baseurl }}/plugins/autosave), [autolink]({{ site.baseurl }}/plugins/autolink) and [lists]({{ site.baseurl }}/plugins/lists) plugins.
+The plugins supported by mobile are currently limited to the [autosave]({{ site.baseurl }}/plugins/autosave), [autolink]({{ site.baseurl }}/plugins/autolink) and [lists]({{ site.baseurl }}/plugins/lists) plugins.
 This is by design.
 We are in beta and want to hear from our developer community about which plugins should be mobile optimized.
 Please [complete our survey](https://docs.google.com/forms/d/e/1FAIpQLSdWamU5HsZtv-SPqGRyu6Ql1zLqlrCQFP1vSrzx1oHikMFvlw/viewform) to have your say.

 Specify which of these plugins you want by adding a plugin entry to the mobile section: